Japan: Market Profile

 Japan's tariff schedule has five columns of applicable rates: General, WTO, Generalised System of Preferences (GSP), LDC and Temporary.
 Goods originating from Hong Kong are charged at WTO rates unless a lesser "Temporary" rate exists.
 Japan's GSP grants lower or duty-free rates to products imported from developing countries.
 However, Hong Kong fully graduated from Japan's GSP in February 2000.

 In October 2015, the Trans-Pacific Partnership (TPP) agreement was concluded with Japan among the 12 Pacific-Rim signatory countries, covering some 40% of the global economy.
-However, the TPP, not yet ratified in Japan, is now in jeopardy as President Trump announced to pull the US out of the TPP.
-In response, Japan is now pursuing a bilateral trade agreement with the US.
+However, the US notified its intent to not ratify the TPP in January 2017.
+Following the withdrawal of the US, the remaining eleven countries reached a board agreement on the core elements of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) in November 2017.

-As of end-December 2016, Japan had concluded 15 free trade agreements (FTA) and economic partnership agreements (EPA), including those with Singapore, Mexico, Malaysia, Chile, Thailand, Indonesia, Brunei, the Philippines, Switzerland, Vietnam, India, Peru, Australia, Mongolia.
+As of January 2018, Japan had concluded 15 free trade agreements (FTA) and economic partnership agreements (EPA), including those with Singapore, Mexico, Malaysia, Chile, Thailand, Indonesia, Brunei, the Philippines, Switzerland, Vietnam, India, Peru, Australia, Mongolia.
 Its comprehensive economic partnership with ASEAN went into force in 2008.
+In December 2017, negotiations on the Economic Partnership Agreement (EPA) with the EU have been concluded.

-Beside, Japan has embarked on bilateral FTA negotiations with eight other economies, including Canada, Colombia, Korea, the EU, and the Gulf Cooperation Council (GCC), and on regional FTA talks including TPP, Regional Comprehensive Economic Partnership (RCEP) and trilateral FTA among Japan, China and Korea.
+Beside, Japan has embarked on bilateral FTA negotiations with eight other economies, including Canada, Colombia, Korea and the Gulf Cooperation Council (GCC), and on regional FTA talks including TPP, Regional Comprehensive Economic Partnership (RCEP) and trilateral FTA among Japan, China and Korea.

 Hong Kong and Japan signed a double taxation treaty in 2010, which was last updated in 2014.